Hamilton Stadium: Stadium development

 Then in 2012, the Pan-Am organizers indicated that they would be shifting their focus toward venues and "clusters" that could be used for multiple events, which might eliminate the need for a new stadium that would be used only for soccer.
 They proposed another stadium on the campus of York University, tentatively named York Athletics Stadium, to host the track and field events.
 That, coupled with a scheduling process that had soccer and rugby sevens events on different days (thus opening the possibility that Toronto's BMO Field, which would house the rugby sevens contests in 2015 might also be able to host the soccer contests), had the potential to put the Hamilton stadium project in jeopardy.
 Ultimately, it was decided that Ivor Wynne would be completely demolished and a new stadium would be built on the same site.
 The new stadium hosted all 32 men's and women's Pan Am soccer matches and was temporarily named Hamilton Pan Am Soccer Stadium during the games.

 Financial details

 In July 2013, a ten-year sponsorship deal was put in place with Tim Hortons, who acquired the stadium's naming rights.
-The coffee beverage fast food chain was founded only a few blocks away from the stadium that originated in Hamilton some fifty years earlier.
+The coffee beverage fast food chain was founded only a few blocks away from the stadium some fifty years earlier.

 The final financial details planned were that the stadium was built at a total cost of $145 million.
 The city of Hamilton contributed $54 million, the province of Ontario, $22 million, and the federal government of Canada, $69 million.
 Then, in 2014, the Tiger-Cats agreed to pay $1.2 million a year on a 20-year lease to be a tenant.